Manifesto-Digital/contentful-gatsby-netlify/documentation/04-local-setup-and-workflows.md

 module.exports = { getContentPages };
 ```

-The above GraphQL query is requesting all the content of type `PageAssemblyContentPage` and has the filename `content-page.js`. // TODO: graphql playground link
+The above GraphQL query is requesting all the content of type `PageAssemblyContentPage` and has the filename `content-page.js`.
+Use the [GraphiQL IDE](./09-debugging-and-gotchas.md#graphiQL-ide) to create and debug the query.

 ###### Create a file in create-pages
 Depending on the use-case the logic inside this file could vary greatly, the following is the most simplest example.
 It will do the following: